goodwince/le_nlog/README.md

 You can register your account on Logentries simply by clicking `Sign Up` at the top of the screen.
 Once logged in, create a new host with a name that best represents your app.
 Select this host and create a new logfile of source type `TOKEN TCP` with a name that represents what you will be logging, these names are for your own benefit.
+Scroll down for instructions on using HTTP PUT method of sending logs, this requires a different choice for source type.

 Logentries NLog Plugin Setup
 ----------------------------